usacognition/database-toolbox/README.md

 Redis is an in-memory data structure store.

+> [!Note]
-> **Note**: Redis requires a custom tools configuration file.
+> Redis requires a custom tools configuration file.
 Create a `redis.yaml` file with your specific tools configuration.

 ### Docker Command